franFodor/esp-oled-weather/README.md

 ### Main program

+Upon boot, ESP tries to connect to the provided WiFi and set up local time to current time in CET timezone, displays current location, time and weather with updates every minute.
+Upon WiFi disconnecting alerts the user and tries to reconnnect and if an HTTP error occured it is also displayed to the user.

 Main program consists of two FreeRTOS task. `watchdogTask` is used for monitoring WiFi connection and in the event of WiFi disconnecting attempts reconnecting while informing the user. `displayTask` is responsible for fetching the weather data and displaying it to the user.

-Since both tasks need to interact with display and WiFi it is important to make them syncronised so that they don't access the same instance at the same time.
+Since both tasks need to interact with display and WiFi it is important to make them synchronised so that they don't access the same instance at the same time.
 For synchronisation the **FreeRTOS task notifications** are used.

 ### SSD1306